EricKMY/posd2020f_TA/README.md

     void visit(Ellipse* ellipse) {
         // caculate the area of Ellipse.
         // DO NOT use ellipse->area() to get area directly.
-        // you may add public function for Ellipse to get it's member data.
+        // you may add public function for Ellipse to get it's data member.
     }

     void visit(Triangle* triangle) {
         // caculate the area of Triangle.
         // DO NOT use triangle->area() to get area directly.
-        // you may add public function for Triangle to get it's member data.
+        // you may add public function for Triangle to get it's data member.
     }

     void visit(Rectangle* rectangle) {
         // caculate the area of Rectangle.
         // DO NOT use rectangle->area() to get area directly.
-        // you may add public function for Rectangle to get it's member data.
+        // you may add public function for Rectangle to get it's data member.

     void visit(CompoundShape* compoundShape) {
         // caculate the area of CompoundShape.
         // DO NOT use compoundShape->area() to get area directly.
-        // you may add public function for CompoundShape to get it's member data.
+        // you may add public function for CompoundShape to get it's data member.
     }

     string area() const {